scottwesley31/Module-1-Challenge/README.md

 One limitation of this dataset is potentially subjectivity in the "outcomes" column.
 Each cell in this column has one of 4 categories; successful, live, failed, or canceled.
 None of these categories are mathematically determined from the data.
 How exactly is "successful" defined?
 Is it when pledges exceed/meet goals?
 Is it when pledges reach a certain value?
 Similar questions can be applied to the failed category.
 Without the objectivity of a calculation in the outcomes column, all of the conclusions made based off of this information may not be an accurate representation of success.

+Of note - just by scanning the outcomes column, it appears that "succesful" is defined as goal >= pledge and that "failed" is goal < pledged, but without these cells being calculated from the goal and pledged columns, it possible these statements aren't true.

+Another limitation of this dataset is that it doesn't currently account for specifics about the pledged amounts for each production.
+The only information that can be tied to the pledged amounts is the backers_count and the Average Donation columns.
+These columns suggest the number of persons involved in the corresponding pledge amounts and on average how much they donated.
+This does not look at the spread of the donations which could provide additional insight.
+You could answer questions like, "Who are the top donators (outliers)? or "What's the most common donation (median)?
+This could give a clearer picture of how these productions actually reached their goals.

 - What are some other possible tables and/or graphs that we could create?

+1) A table overviewing the statistics of the Average Donation column of successful and failed productions to have a better understanding of how backers were pledging in these circumstances.

+2) A pivot chart (line graph) of backers_count vs. launch date (filtering by Parent category and Years) to see what times of year had the most persons donating.

+3) A pivot chart of the "Outcomes Based on Goals" data, but filtering for country.
+This could provide insight for successful goal range categories by country.